Discrete diffusion samplers and bridges: Off-policy algorithms and applications in latent spaces: Experiments

 We empirically evaluate the off-policy sampler training strategies (\cref{sec:offpolicy}), as well as their Schrödinger bridge generalisation (\cref{sec:sb}), on synthetic densities in \cref{sec:exps_statmech,sec:exps_spatial} and on outsourced posterior sampling (\cref{sec:outsourced}) in \cref{sec:exps_outsourced}.

 \paragraph{Modelling setting: sampling.}

 \looseness=-1 We train discrete diffusion samplers $\pright_\theta$ under a masking noising kernel $\pleft$ (details in \cref{app:masked_diffusion}).
-This setup coincides with that formulated in the stochastic optimal control setting by MDNS \citep{zhu2025mdns}, which primarily used the weighted denoising cross entropy (WDCE) loss for high-dimensional problems and only considered a masking kernel $\pleft$ that masks one entry per step.
-In contrast, we allow for multiple maskings per step in $\pleft$ (and correspondingly multiple unmaskings in $\pright_\theta$).
+This setup coincides with that formulated in the stochastic optimal control setting by MDNS \citep{zhu2025mdns}, which primarily used the weighted denoising cross-entropy (WDCE) loss for high-dimensional problems and only considered a masking kernel $\pleft$ that masks one entry per step.
+In contrast, we allow for multiple maskings per step in $\pleft$ (and correspondingly multiple unmaskings in $\pright_\theta$); see \cref{app:ablation_masking_schedule} for a study of the effect.
 As known from the literature on discrete diffusion models trained on target data \citep{hayakawa2025distillation,chen2025optimal}, this introduces correlation error, but increases computational speed and eases memory requirements for many choices of loss function.
 We use the methods of MDNS as our main baseline to which we compare second-moment divergences optimised by both on- and off-policy methods on synthetic targets.

 We compare samplers trained with TB and LV objectives (\cref{sec:prelim}), either with on-policy training or with some combination of the importance-weighted buffer and MCMC exploration strategies from \cref{sec:offpolicy}.
 We include results for a (learning-free) Metropolis-Hastings algorithm for comparison to the MDNS baseline and to the samplers we study.